Mundane Christianity ceases when a God-given recognition of the eternal perspective is brought into greater focus. -Click to Tweet

 Integral to our missions philosophy is discipleship.

 We cannot dismiss this massively important biblical method of training Taiwanese converts as disciples of Jesus Christ.
 Because we place such a high biblical priority on teaching/discipleship (Matt.
 28:20), additional theological and biblical study is vital for me.
 And not just me, but my wife too.
-As of this summer, I have officially begun (additional) seminary training from Phoenix Seminary.
-By God's promptings to deepen my understanding of the Scriptures, I've sought out a school which would allow for us to continue raising support and not be required to relocate.
-Online classes at Phoenix Seminary meets that requirement.
+As of this summer, I have officially begun (additional) seminary training.
+With a desire fueled by God's grace to deepen my understanding of the Scriptures, I've sought out a school which would allow for us to continue raising support and not be required to relocate.
+With the option of online classes, my seminary needs as a missionary are met.
 With full recommendations from our sending church and Project China, I have been accepted.
 Furthermore, I have been granted a massive scholarship opportunity through the seminary's financial aid program.
 100% tuition (including books) will be covered!
 Through my enrollment, my wife may also take online classes free of charge.
 Over the course of three years (or more depending on our circumstances), I will pursue a Master of Arts in Biblical and Theological Studies.
-(As a side note, given the course load and time allotment to finish, I do not forsee my seminary classes as counter-productive or a hindrance that would seriously slow down our support raising.)
+(As a side note, given the course load and time allotment to finish, I do not foresee my seminary classes as counter-productive or a hindrance that would seriously slow down our support raising.)

 The goal is to be more effective as a missionary and trainer of men for the pastorate (2 Tim.
 2:2).
 A key component in the propagation of the gospel (anywhere) is the establishment of many self-supporting autonomous churches.
 To facilitate the staffing of every church God allows us to plant, the Bible mandates for us to train national elders/pastors and leaders within that local body of believers for long-term gospel impact.